Traveling

 Panagram

-Yesterday’s Panagram was LIMBERING.
+Yesterday’s Panagram was PALLADIUM.
 Come back tomorrow for the solution to today’s puzzle.

 Thank you for reading.
 Have a fulfilling day and I hope to see you tomorrow.